 Xanax is a type of benzodiazepine drug that was originally created in 1976.
 This drug is normally prescribed as an anticonvulsant, anti-anxiety or sedative drug.
-Many people are prescribed Xanax for legitimate conditions like panic disorder or generalized anxiety disorder.
+Many people take Xanax for legitimate conditions like panic disorder or generalized anxiety disorder.
 Unfortunately, there are Xanax side effects like restlessness and addiction.

 Xanax Side Effects

 Xanax side effects include long-term and short-term effects.
-The immediate effects of the drug generally last for six hours or more.
+In fact, the immediate effects of the drug generally last for six hours or more.
 In the short run, patients may experience side effects like restlessness, feelings of unease, cognitive problems or slurred speech.
-They may also suffer from disorientation.
+Furthermore, they may also suffer from disorientation.

-While the previous side effects are the most common, other effects can show as well.
-Patients may experience weight changes, dry mouth, drowsiness, problems urinating and constipation.
+While the previous side effects are the most common, other effects show up as well.
+So, patients may experience weight changes, dry mouth, drowsiness, problems urinating and constipation.
 They may suffer from dizziness, headaches, skin rashes or fatigue.
-In severe cases, patients may develop shortness of breath or seizures.
+Even worse, in severe cases, patients may develop shortness of breath or seizures.

 Signs of Xanax Overdose

 Unfortunately, Xanax side effects can be severe if someone uses more than prescribed.
 When someone overdoses, they may have symptoms like weakness, blurred vision, respiratory depression, slurred speech, and coma.
 If you take Xanax, alcohol or other drugs at the same time, an overdose is even more likely.
 Xanax is a very dangerous drug to mix with any other medication, prescribed, legal or illegal.